Margaret Heffernan: Career

 In the UK, she produced drama and feature programmes for BBC Radio.
 For 8 years as a television producer, she made documentary films for Timewatch, Arena, and Newsnight.
 She designed and executive-produced a thirteen-part series on the French Revolution for the BBC and A&E (TV network) featuring Alan Rickman, Simon Callow, Alfred Molina and Simon Schama.
 She also produced music videos with the London Chamber Orchestra to raise money for UNICEF's Lebanese fund.

 She subsequently became managing director of IPPA.
-Moving to the United States in 1994, she developed software programmes for The Learning Company and S&P Global Ratings, and then bought, sold and ran businesses for CMGI, serving as Chief Executive of iCast Corporation, ZineZone Corporation and Information Corporation.
+Moving to the United States in 1994, she developed software programmes for The Learning Company and S&P Global Ratings, and then bought, sold and ran businesses for CMGI, as Chief Executive of iCast Corporation, ZineZone Corporation and Information Corporation.

-Her experience running businesses in the US and UK have informed all of her writing, as has mentoring Chief and Senior executives of major global companies, as well as entrepreneurs.

 While her work has garnered respect and praise from academics, she has also received attention from leading executives who value academic insight insofar as it is tested by real world leadership.

 TED

 In June 2012, Heffernan spoke at TedGlobal.
 Her talk "Dare to Disagree," drawn from her book "Wilful Blindness: Why We Ignore the Obvious at our Peril", illustrated some of the driving forces behind personal and institutional failure.
 The book was shortlisted for the Financial Times Business Book of the Year Award and was subsequently described as one of the most important books of the decade.

-In March 2013, she gave another talk for TED at TEDxDanudia, concentrating on the dangers of willful blindness.
+In March 2013, she gave a talk at TEDxDanudia, concentrating on the dangers of willful blindness.

-In May 2015, Heffernan gave a TED talk at TEDWomen 2015, titled "Why it's time to forget the Pecking Order at Work".
+In May 2015, Heffernan gave a talk at TEDWomen 2015, titled "Why it's time to forget the Pecking Order at Work".
 This drew from her book "A Bigger Prize: Why No One Wins Unless Everyone Wins" which won the Transmission Prize.
 Her talk highlighted how social capital makes candor safe, encouraging more frequent conflicts and leading to better outcomes.

 In July 2019, she gave her fourth talk for TED at TEDSummit 2019 about the need for more human skills and less technology to solve problems in business, government and life in the modern age.
 This book was based on her book "Uncharted: How To Navigate The Future" which was published immediately before the COVID-19 pandemic in 2020.